Our stance on:

 The guideline clarifies the facts about the benefits and risks of taking HRT based on a thorough assessment of the evidence available.
 Individuals’ risks of specific outcomes will vary according to factors other than

 We recommend that menopausal women discuss with their doctors their own individual situation in relation to the clarified risks and benefits to that they can

 Our approach to assessing the value of new cancer drugs has been reviewed on a regular basis since we were set up in 1999.
 The changes we made in response to the CDF reforms will help deliver faster access to effective cancer treatments.

 For the first time, we are able to give patients access to a promising new cancer treatment whilst more evidence is gathered on its effectiveness.
-Where the case for routine use is not clear cut and more evidence
+Where the case for routine use is not

 The new process can work well where companies work with NICE to price their drug